Mega-JC/pygame-ce/docs/reST/ref/sdl2_video.rst

    Creates a 2D rendering context for a window.

-   :param Window window: The window unto which the rendering context should be placed.
+   :param Window window: The window unto which the rendering context should be
+                         placed.
-   :param int index: The index of rendering driver to initialize, or -1 to init the first
+   :param int index: The index of rendering driver to initialize, or -1 to init
-                     supporting the requested options.
+                     the first supporting the requested options.
    :param int accelerated: If 1, the renderer uses hardware acceleration.
                            if 0, the renderer is a software fallback.
                            -1 gives precedence to renderers using hardware acceleration.
-   :param bool vsync: If ``True`` :meth:`Renderer.present` is synchronized with the refresh rate.
+   :param bool vsync: If ``True`` :meth:`Renderer.present` is synchronized with
+                      the refresh rate.
-   :param bool target_texture: Whether the renderer should support setting :class:`Texture` objects
+   :param bool target_texture: Whether the renderer should support setting
-                               as target textures, to enable drawing unto them.
+                              :class:`Texture` objects as target textures, to
+                              enable drawing unto them.

    :class:`Renderer` objects provide a cross-platform API for rendering 2D graphics unto a :class:`Window`, by using either Metal (MacOS), OpenGL (MacOS, Windows, Linux) or Direct3D (Windows) rendering drivers, depending on what is set or is available on a system during their creation.

    They can be used to draw both :class:`Texture` objects and simple points, lines and rectangles (which are colored based on :attr:`Renderer.draw_color`).

-   If configured correctly, Renderer objects can have a :class:`Texture` object temporarily set as a target texture (the Texture object must have been created with target texture usage support), which allows those textures to be drawn unto.
+   If configured correctly and supported by an underlying rendering driver, Renderer objects can have a :class:`Texture` object temporarily set as a target texture (the Texture object must have been created with target texture usage support), which allows those textures to be drawn unto.

    To present drawn content unto the window, :meth:`Renderer.present` should be called. :meth:`Renderer.clear` should be called to clear any drawn content with the set Renderer draw color.

-   When things are drawn unto Renderer objects, an internal batching system is used to batch those "draw calls" together, to have all of them be processed in one go when :meth:`Renderer.present` is called.
-This is unlike :class:`pygame.Surface` objects, on which modifications via blitting occur immediately, but lends well to the behavior of GPUs, as draw calls can be expensive on low-end models.
-Therefore, batching drawing operations is preferred where possible.
+   When things are drawn unto Renderer objects, an internal batching system is used by default to batch those "draw calls" together, to have all of them be processed in one go when :meth:`Renderer.present` is called.
+This is unlike :class:`pygame.Surface` objects, on which modifications via blitting occur immediately, but lends well to the behavior of GPUs, as draw calls can be expensive on lower-end models.

    .. classmethod:: from_window